 And as promised, here is our best kept local secret;

-If you are looking for something really different why not try a self-guided outdoor scavenger hunt in the city?
-Edinburgh has several treasure trails which can be easily downloaded online and suitable for all ages., the recommended time to spend of a trail is 2 hours but you can take as long as you’d like.
+If you are looking for something really different (and affordable) why not try a self-guided outdoor scavenger hunt in the city?
+Edinburgh has several treasure trails which can be easily downloaded and printed off online and suitable for all ages.
+The recommended time to spend of a trail is 2 hours but you can take as long as you’d like.
 Following the clues around the city, who knows what you might find?
-Have a look at some of our favourites at https://www.treasuretrails.co.uk/days-out/lothian/edinburgh.
+Have a look at some trials available from our friends at Treasure Trail.

 The Destination Edinburgh Apartments Team